 The China market may lack the representation of these large players, but its biosimilar companies have the advantage of intellectual property laws that may allow earlier entry of biosimilars.
 This has been the case for adalimumab (reference, Humira).
 The first adalimumab biosimilar in China was launched in January 2020 by Bio-Thera Solutions.
 The first US biosimilars for adalimumab are prevented from launching until 2023 owing to settlements between originator company AbbVie and biosimilar developers.

-Although China-based companies hold all of the approvals so far for biosimilars in that market (Chart), outside companies are partnering with China companies to gain the insight and leverage they need to penetrate that market and get a share of the growth.
+Although China-based companies hold all of the approvals so far for biosimilars in that market (Table), outside companies are partnering with China companies to gain the insight and leverage they need to penetrate that market and get a share of the growth.
 This includes Amgen, of Thousand Oaks, California, which has established a collaboration with China-based Simcere; and Samsung Bioepis, a Republic of Korea–based company working with China-based 3SBio.
 Celltrion hopes to build what will be China’s largest biologics manufacturing facility in Wuhan.